yoozze/node-twig/README.md

 default: `{}`
 The value of the context option will be available inside the Twig template.
 You can use scalar values, arrays or objects at any depths.

-### contextPath
-default: `null`
-The *absolute* path to the PHP file with context variable.

-### contextVar
-default: `context`
-The name of the context variable inside PHP file determined by `contextPath`.
-The value of this variable will be passed to the Twig template instead of `context` if valid `contextPath` is also provided.

 ### environment
 default: `{}`
 Twig environment options which will be passed to `Twig_Environment` constructor.